 While the Blanco (white) tequila may be bottled as is, we take an extra step.
 Embajador Platinum Blanco is rested in stainless steel vats up to 40 days before bottling for a complete development of character.

 Reposados ("rested") are aged a minimum of two months, but less than a year.
-Embajador Premium Reposado is aged for a period of eight months in American Oak barrels
+Embajador Premium Reposado is aged for a period of eight months in two types of American Oak barrels.

 Añejos are aged a minimum of one year, but less than three years.
-Embajador Supreme Añejo double barrel aged with devotion for one year and six months in American and French Oak barrels
+Embajador Supreme Añejo is double barrel aged with devotion for one year and six months in Kentucky Bourbon & Tennessee Whiskey American Oak barrels.

 Extra Añejos are aged for a minimum of three years.
 Our Gran Embajador is double barrel aged in Maker's Mark and Jack Daniels American Oak Whiskey barrels for a minimum of 36 months.
 Its elegance awaits to reveal its grand exquisiteness and character.